Leadership and management in the public and voluntary sectors: a systemic perspective

-1) Two three-day modules, separated by five months, with a mixture of formal staff input, small and large groups and experiential exercises.
-The modules constitute an integrated package and both must be attended
+1) Two modules, made up of blocks of 6 half-day sessions, with a mixture of formal staff input, small and large groups and experiential exercises.
+The modules constitute an integrated package, and both must be attended.

 Module 1: A Systemic Leadership and Management Task

 a.
 Theoretical overview, drawing from a range of systemic ideas including a whole systems approach, coordinated management of meaning, social constructionism and narrative ideas.